 Administrative, government and common laws related to the hotel and restaurant industries are explored.
 Students learn ethical and legal issues in hotel and restaurant management, such as serving alcoholic beverages, and applicable legal and ethical codes.

-In May of 2015, lodging managers earned a median annual wage of $49,720 and food service managers earned $48,690, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May of 2015, lodging managers earned an average annual salary of $57,810 and food service managers earned $53,640, according to the U.S. Bureau of Labor Statistics (BLS).
 Food service managers with at least an associate's degree and two years of management experience can sit for the exam to become a certified Foodservice Management Professional (FMP), a voluntary professional designation from the National Restaurant Association.